 Funding Policy - State statute permits SERS to fund the health care benefits through employer contributions.
 Each year, after the allocation for statutorily required pensions and benefits, the Retirement Board may allocate the remainder of the employer contribution of 14 percent of covered payroll to the Health Care Fund in accordance with the funding policy.
-For fiscal year 2022, no allocation was made to health care.
+For fiscal year 2023, no allocation was made to health care.
 An additional health care surcharge on employers is collected for employees earning less than an actuarially determined minimum compensation amount, pro-rated if less than a full year of service credit was earned.
-For fiscal year 2022, this amount was \$25,000.
+For fiscal year 2023, this amount was \$25,000.
 Statutes provide that no employer shall pay a health care surcharge greater than 2 percent of that employer's SERS-covered payroll; nor may SERS collect in aggregate more than 1.5 percent of the total statewide SERS-covered payroll for the health care surcharge.
-For fiscal year 2022, the School District's surcharge obligation was \$18,137.
+For fiscal year 2023, the School District's surcharge obligation was \$20,545 for fiscal year 2023.